goFrendiAsgard/zaruba/zaruba-tasks/make/fastApi/appTemplate/ztplAppDirectory/README.md

 * Authenticate who you are
 * Authorize you to access application's features.

-As for this writing, our auth system doesn't handle security from message bus (i.e: RPC/Event).
+As for this writing, our auth system doesn't handle security from message bus (i,e., RPC/Event).

 The most important part of the auth system is the auth service.